“For here we have no lasting city, but we seek the city that is to come.” –Hebrews 13:14 ESV

 What will happen to Restoration Church’s current property?

 Restoration Church was gifted its current property by unanimous affirmation of the remaining membership of Lakeside Baptist Church shortly after our launch.
 Our church owns and operates this property without any indebtedness.
 Restoration Church honors and continues the vision that initially started a congregation in the rapidly growing suburb of Metairie in 1958.
 Importantly, we realize the church is a people and not a building.
 Restoration Church plans to permanently relocate upon being replanted in 2019 and beyond.
 The tentative plan for our current property is for it to be leased by another church that can better utilize the facility with an option to purchase after a year.
-An administrative committee approved by the members of both Restoration Church and Williams Blvd.
+An executive oversight board approved by the members of both Restoration Church and Williams Blvd.
 Baptist Church will oversee the assets from the property.
-This administrative committee will feature the pastors of both churches and outside representation.
-This committee will be tasked with steering the vision and assets of Restoration Church prior to its replanting in another location in the near future.
+This executive board will feature the pastors of both churches and outside representation.
+This board will be tasked with steering the vision and assets of Restoration Church prior to its replanting in another location in the near future.

 How do I connect or stay connected with Restoration Church?